-The PRECHARGE command (see Figure 21.) is used to deactivate the open row in a particular bank or the open row in all banks.
-The bank(s) will be available for a subsequent row access some specified time (t{RP}) after the PRECHARGE command is issued.
-Input A10 determines whether one or all banks are to be precharged, and in the case where only one bank is to be precharged, inputs BS select the bank.

-When all banks are to be precharged, inputs BS is treated as "Don't Care."
+The PRECHARGE command (see Figure 21. ) is used to deactivate the open row in a particular bank or the open row in all banks.
+The bank(s) will be available for a subsequent row access some specified time ( $t{RP}$ ) after the PRECHARGE command is issued.
+Input A10 determines whether one or all banks are to be precharged, and in the case where only one bank is to be precharged, inputs BA0, BA1 select the bank.
+When all banks are to be precharged, inputs BA0, BA1 are treated as "Don't Care."
 Once a bank has been precharged, it is in the idle state and must be activated prior to any READ or WRITE commands being issued to that bank.